-Dubai has grown into a thriving modern city.
-In the last 30 years the population has exploded, and now over 80 percent of the emirate's inhabitants are expatriates.
-Just as the population has mushroomed so has the assortment of things to see and do in Dubai.
+Dubai has grown into a thriving metropolis.
+In the past 30 years, the population has exploded, and now over 80 percent of the emirate's inhabitants are expats.
+Just as the population has mushroomed, so has the assortment of things to see and do in Dubai.

-Here are some of the best things to see and do in Dubai:
+Below are some of our favourite things to see and do in Dubai.

 A favourite way to spend a weekend in Dubai is desert, or dune, bashing.
-Undertaken either with one's own vehicle, or as part of an organised outing, this is a fun way to spend a couple of hours in the otherwise sandy oblivion.
+Undertaken either in one's own vehicle or as part of an organised outing, this is a fun way to spend a couple of hours in the otherwise sandy oblivion.
 Once comfortable in the desert, grab the GPS and a tent and head out for an afternoon drive; make camp in time for the sunset and enjoy the peace.
-Stick to the red sand though – its high iron content keeps the scorpions away.

 Big Bus Tour

-The best way to get a complete overview of Dubai is to take the Big Bus Tour.
-A hop-on-hop-off service is offered from several major landmarks and tourist attractions giving you the opportunity to sightsee without the hassle of parking or getting lost.
-It makes for an informative couple of hours, and offers a good way to get a feel for this amazing city.
+The best way for expats to get a complete overview of Dubai is to take the Big Bus Tour.
+A hop-on-hop-off service is offered from several major landmarks and tourist attractions, allowing passengers to sightsee without the hassle of parking or getting lost.
+It makes for an informative couple of hours and offers a good way to get a feel for this remarkable city.

 Are you an expat living in Dubai?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Dubai.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance.
 20% off premiums booked before 31st March